 More generally, here’s a typical list of the pain points that Atlassian administrators will still encounter:

-Phase 2: Provisioning users from Okta into Atlassian via API
+Phase 2: Provisioning users into Atlassian via the Okta API

 JiT might not cut it.
 What many IT teams want is to synchronize Jira with Okta via the user API: when they do this, Okta’s user directory becomes the single source of truth for employee identities, and manual changes on the Atlassian side are no longer necessary.

 Users and Groups Sync has been designed specifically to leverage the APIs of all leading Identity Providers, ensuring a seamless experience for both users and administrators, particularly when it comes to:

 - Role-based access control through always up-to-date group memberships.